Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 All interstate arrivals to the Northern Territory must fill in a border entry form.

-People in locked-down parts of NSW, Queensland and WA will not be able to enter without 14 days’ quarantine.
+People in Greater Sydney, Wollongong, and the Central Coast of NSW, as well as the City of Brisbane and Moreton Bay region of Queensland, will not be able to enter without 14 days’ quarantine.

-The territory has declared greater Sydney, the Blue Mountains and Wollongong NSW Covid-19 hotspots, meaning visitors from those areas will need to go into quarantine for 14 days.

-It has also declared the Perth and Peel regions of WA as hotspots, as well as south-east Queensland, Townsville, Palm Island and Magnetic Island.
-South-east Queensland includes the local government areas of Noosa, Sunshine Coast, Ipswich, Logan, Redlands, Morton, Brisbane, Gold Coast, the Scenic Rim, the Lockyer Valley, and Somerset.

 Anyone currently in the NT who is deemed a close contact by the NSW, Queensland or WA governments must undertake 14 days of quarantine in their home or at a suitable place.
 Any casual contacts must isolate, get a Covid-19 test and remain in self-quarantine until a negative test is returned.